Prathmesh00007/awwninja/README.md

-# Check DEMO VIDEO in the repo itself.
-It is named as demo.mp4
+# Check DEMO VIDEO in the repo itself, it is named as demo.mp4 or through the link provided below:
+## 🎥 Demo Video

+You can stream the demo directly here:
+👉 [Watch on GitHub Pages] (https://prathmesh00007.github.io/awwninja/)

 # AwwNews-AI-Powered Audio Briefs from News & Reddit

 Intelligent news aggregation meets conversational AI.
 AwwNews autonomously collects current headlines and community perspectives from Reddit, synthesizing them into immersive audio briefings delivered through advanced text-to-speech technology.

-## Visual Overview
-## 🎥 Demo Video

-You can stream the demo directly here:
-👉 [Watch on GitHub Pages] (https://prathmesh00007.github.io/awwninja/)

 ## Key Capabilities